andrechalom/laravel-multiselect/README.md

 ## Security

 If you discover any security related issues, please email andrechalom@gmail.com instead of using the issue tracker.

+## Credits

+The idea behind the Multiselect is based on an article by [Michał Wojciechowski](http://odyniec.net/articles/multiple-select-fields/).
+This library reuses some code from Laravel Collective [HTML](https://github.com/LaravelCollective/html/).

 ## License